OrderLab/xinda/examples/README.md

 c220g2-011309.wisc.cloudlab.us [3/3] [OK] [Done: 1]
 ```

-The `tmux` session created in Step 3 is split into 2 panes, one for the job execution and the other for monitoring the progress.
+The `tmux` session created in Step 3 is split into 2 panes: one for the job execution and the other for monitoring the progress.
 To log onto a specific node and check progress:

 ```bash
 ssh USERNAME@HOSTNAME